-The three month period of each quarter gives you enough time to implement methods and habits without it being too short to notice results and too long to seem overwhelming and daunting.
-So instead of planning your entire year out, set plans and goals for quarter one right now, and when you get to the end of it then assess your successes and achievements and make more plans and goals for quarter two.
-You’ll be much less daunted by the sight of what you have to achieve each quarter, and you’ll give yourself a set time to complete each task or goal by.
+The three-month period of each quarter gives you enough time to implement methods and habits without it being too short to notice results and too long to seem overwhelming and daunting.
+So instead of planning out your entire year, set plans and goals for Quarter 1 right now, and when you get to the end of it then assess your successes and achievements and make more plans and goals for Quarter 2.
+This way, you’ll be much less daunted by what you have to achieve each quarter, and you’ll give yourself a set time to complete each task or goal by.

 No More Zero Days

-This ideology was born through a motivational rant posted to Reddit that took off and now serves as motivational literature for people in all walks of life.
+This ideology was born through a motivational comment posted to a Reddit thread that went viral and now serves as motivational literature for people of all walks of life.
 Here’s an unedited paragraph from the whole text, but if you’re interested in reading the entire comment check it out here.

 “Rule numero uno – There are no more zero days.
 What’s a zero day?
 A zero day is when you don’t do a single fucking thing towards whatever dream or goal or want or whatever that you got going on.
 No more zeros.
 I’m not saying you gotta bust an essay out everyday, that’s not the point.
 The point I’m trying to make is that you have to make yourself, promise yourself, that the new SYSTEM you live in is a NON-ZERO system.
 Didnt’ do anything all fucking day and it’s 11:58 PM?
 Write one sentence.
 One pushup.
 Read one page of that chapter.
 One.
 Because one is non zero.
 You feel me?
 When you’re in the super vortex of being bummed your pattern of behaviour is keeping the vortex goin, that’s what you’re used to.
 Turning into productivity ultimate master of the universe doesn’t happen from the vortex.
 It happens from a massive string of CONSISTENT NON ZEROS.
 That’s rule number one.
 Do not forget.”